 We liked the idea of providing assistance in a sustainable way.
 By lending money to people, we help them become independent, giving them hope, pride, self-esteem.
 And self-esteem is more important than giving lots of money.
 My mother would be very excited that we are donating to FINCA in her memory.

 A note from the author: It was an honour to speak with Hean and Seng about their amazing mother.
 I fell in love with Teng as they told me her incredible story.
 Thank you to this family for sharing their love with FINCA and with our readers.
-If you have a loved one you would like to honour with a gift, please contact me at email@example.com.
-I can’t say there is anything I love more about my work then hearing human stories of triumph and love.
+If you have a loved one you would like to honour with a gift, please contact FINCA Canada at [email protected] I can’t say there is anything I love more about my work then hearing human stories of triumph and love.